-- A. The Title IX Coordinator may dismiss a Formal Complaint, or any allegations therein, if at any time during the investigation ( $\sqrt{\ }$ ) or hearing [a Complainant notifies the Title IX Coordinator in writing that the Complainant would like to withdraw the Formal Complaint or any allegations therein; - B. the Respondent is no longer enrolled in the District or employed by the Board; or - C. specific circumstances prevent the District from gathering evidence sufficient to reach a determination as to the Formal Complaint or allegations therein.
+The Title IX Coordinator may dismiss a Formal Complaint, or any allegations therein, if at any time during the investigation () or hearing [DRAFTING NOTE: Select this option if the Board permits hearings.]:

+A. a Complainant notifies the Title IX Coordinator in writing that the Complainant would like to withdraw the Formal Complaint or any allegations therein;

+- B. the Respondent is no longer enrolled in the District or employed by the Board; or - C. specific circumstances prevent the District from gathering evidence sufficient to reach a determination as to the Formal Complaint or allegations therein.